Biodegradable Corn Starch Packaging

 3. Reduced Carbon Footprint

-Lower Energy Intensity: The production of corn starch-based packaging generally requires less energy as compared to petroleum based plastic production.
+Lower Energy Usage: The production of corn starch plastic packaging generally requires less energy as compared to petroleum based plastic production.

-Carbon Sequestration: The cultivation of corn plants contributes to carbon sequestration through photosynthesis.
+Carbon Sequestration: The cultivation of corn plants contributes to carbon absorption through photosynthesis.

 4. Compostability

-In appropriate composting conditions, it breaks down into compost, enriching the soil with organic matter.
+In appropriate composting conditions, it breaks down into compost, enriching the soil health.

 Reduced Landfill Waste: Compostable materials like corn starch packaging, reduce the amount of waste sent to landfills, where traditional plastics can persist for long periods without breaking down.